May 2, 2018

 Demo Day was the culmination of four months’ worth of Civic*Celerator work.
 Teams presented their final products to a panel of judges, who offered feedback and scores.
-Teams were given until the end of May to incorporate any final feedback from judges before the apps are given a “hard launch” in June.
+Teams were given until the end of May to incorporate feedback from judges before the apps were given a “hard launch” in June.
 Judges included reporters from Hawaii News Now, Civil Beat, Hawaii Star Advertiser, the executive director of the Hawaii Campaign Spending Commission, and a CEO of a local tech-investment company.
 Click here to use the apps.

 Photo: Civic Celerator developers